 Mishandling of veterans' remains.
-Three OSC whistleblowers at the Department of the Air Force Port Mortuary, Dover Air Force Base, alleged that a series of adverse personnel actions were taken against them in retaliation for having disclosed to OSC and to the Air Force's Inspector General numerous incidents of misconduct, mishandling, and regulatory violations in the mortuary's care of the remains of fallen service members.
+Three OSC whistleblowers at the U.S. Port Mortuary alleged that a series of adverse personnel actions were taken against them in retaliation for having disclosed to OSC and to the Air Force's Inspector General numerous incidents of misconduct, mishandling, and regulatory violations in the mortuary's care of the remains of fallen service members.
 In an extensive PPP report, OSC concluded that Air Force officials retaliated against the whistleblowers because of their disclosures through various harmful actions that included a proposed removal, placement on extended administrative leave, suspensions, significant changes in duties and working conditions, and lowered performance appraisals.
 The Air Force responded positively to OSC's report by providing full corrective action to the whistleblowers and disciplining the responsible officials.
 In addition, the Air Force instituted OSC's recommended reforms to improve mortuary operations and train its employees on whistleblower protection.

 Improper solicitation of personal benefits.
-The MSPB referred this case for disciplinary action to OSC.
+The Merit System Protection Board referred this case for disciplinary action to OSC.
 The MSPB concluded that an official had retaliated against an employee for disclosing to the agency's ethics officer that the official had wanted the employee to solicit a personal benefit from an agency contractor.
 The Board found that the official solicited the employee's resignation under threat of a misconduct investigation in retaliation for the whistleblowing.
-OSC settled the matter wherein the official agreed to accept a suspension with certain probationary conditions.
+OSC resolved the matter through a settlement wherein the official agreed to accept a suspension with certain probationary conditions.